Petek

 section-f4723ef

-The Petek field is located 12 km West to the Karakilise field.
+The Petek field is located 12 km West of the Karakilise oil field.
 Petek structure is about 2 km2 within the lease area and it is formed along an East-West trending normal fault as a three-way fault closure.
 There are a total of four wells drilled in the past 10-year period.

 Petek-2 well was drilled as a step-out well to the same reservoir with a TD of 2,274m in August 2017 and put on production in October 2017 with an initial rate of 100 bopd.

-Petek-3 production well was spudded in March 2019 and completed at the depth of 2,264m in Mardin Group carbonates in April 2019.
-47 bbl of oil were recovered in DST-1 run at 2,234-2,264m interval and initial production rate of 14-15 bbl/hour was recorded as of April 2019.
+Petek-3 production well was spudded in March 2019 and completed at a depth of 2,264m in Mardin Group carbonates in April 2019.
+47 bbl of oil were recovered in the DST-1 run at 2,234-2,264m interval and an initial production rate of 14-15 bbl/hour was recorded as of April 2019.

 Petek-4 was spudded in August 2022 and drilled to a TD of 2,267 m.
-The well was put on production with an initial rate of 200 bopd from the Mardin Group carbonates in November 2022.
+The well was put into production with an initial rate of 200 bopd from the Mardin Group carbonates in November 2022.